SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter38.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 38
-title: Chapter 38 - The Vote That Should Not Exist
+Title: Chapter 38 - The Vote That Should Not Exist
-layout: default
 ---

 ## *The Silk of Fate*